deef128/trtoolbox/doc/source/lda.rst

 Lifetime density analysis
 =========================

-In contrast to global fitting where just a limited number of transitions is considered, LDA tries to explain the data with a discrete set of time constants (lifetime-density).
+In contrast to global analysis where just a limited number of transitions is considered, Lifetime density analysis (LDA) tries to explain the data with a discrete set of time constants.
 Let :math:`\mathbf{D}` be a matrix where the ith column is filled with :math:`e^{-t/\tau_i}` where :math:`\tau` is the time constant.
 Further let :math:`\mathbf{A}` be the recorded data matrix.
 Then the data can potentially reconstructed by finding a matrix :math:`\mathbf{x}` solving

 .. math::
     \mathbf{D}\cdot\mathbf{x} = \mathbf{A} \quad ,

 which contains the amplitudes (pre-factors) for a certain expontential time course at a specific frequency.
 Above equation is a ill-posed problem with no unique solution.
-Applying Tikhonov regularization applies a penalty on large numbers on the solution :math:`\mathbf{x}` and thus prefers zero.
+Applying Tikhonov regularization yields a penalty on large numbers of the solution :math:`\mathbf{x}` and thus prefers zero.
 In terms of minimization problem:

 .. math::
     ||\mathbf{A}-\mathbf{D}\cdot\mathbf{x}|| + \alpha||\mathbf{L}\cdot\mathbf{x}|| \quad ,